turingschool/curriculum/source/topics/fundamental_security.markdown

 ### Recognizing Vulnerabilities

-Finding these vulnerabilities is generally done by dropping down to the model code and poking around, looking for `attr_accessible` lines which list attributes that shouldn't be changable by a user.
+Finding these vulnerabilities is generally done by dropping down to the model code and poking around, looking for `attr_accessible` lines which list attributes that shouldn't be changeable by a user.

 For instance: